cornerstonejs/cornerstone3D/packages/docs/docs/concepts/cornerstone-core/renderingEngine.md

 In `Cornerstone3D` we have built the `RenderingEngine` from ground up, and we are utilizing [vtk.js](https://github.com/kitware/vtk-js) as the backbone of the rendering. `vtk.js` is a 3D rendering library capable of using WebGL for GPU-accelerated rendering.

-## OnScreen and OffScreen Rendering
+## OnScreen and Offscreen Rendering

 Previously in Cornerstone (legacy), we processed data in each viewport with a WebGL canvas.
 This doesn't scale well, as the number of viewports increases and for complex imaging use cases (e.g., synced viewports), we will end up with lots